David Johnson (footballer, born 1951): Personality and style of play

 Johnson scored with both feet and his head.

-Roy Evans described him, "Led the line well up front.
-Scored his fair share of goals as well."
-Evans added of him, "A great personality, a big buoyant personality.
+Roy Evans described him as such, "Led the line well up front.
+Scored his fair share of goals as well.
+A great personality, a big buoyant personality.
 It was always a great asset in the dressing room.
 Dave, kept everybody on their toes."

-Dalglish expressed on Johnson's death, “David was hugely popular in the dressing room.
-A really good guy.”

-On Johnson's death, Everton chairman Bill Kenwright remarked, “That David enjoyed the love and respect of both sides of Stanley Park underlined his qualities both as a footballer and a man.
+Kenny Dalglish expressed on Johnson's death, "David was hugely popular in the dressing room.
+A really good guy."
+Everton chairman Bill Kenwright remarked, "That David enjoyed the love and respect of both sides of Stanley Park underlined his qualities both as a footballer and a man.
 He was one of the few who crossed the divide and managed to retain his reputation with both sets of supporters.
 That is because he was always honest, hard-working and brave."

-Johnson's Ipswich Town FC obituary commented on his, "ability to link the play up front, his inexhaustible work-rate and his eye for goal", "pace and willingness to go in where the boots were flying" and "ability in front of goal and his selfless running that benefited his teammates".
+Johnson's Ipswich Town obituary commented on his, "ability to link the play up front, his inexhaustible work-rate and his eye for goal", "pace and willingness to go in where the boots were flying" and "ability in front of goal and his selfless running that benefited his teammates".
 The East Anglian Daily Times describe him as a "battling, play-linking forward".

 Johnson reflected on his Liverpool career, "I was never a great player but I did play in a great side with some very good players.
 We had the workhorses, the good players and the great players and it was down to the great management of Bob Paisley that we had such a superb balance."

 After playing

-Johnson remained in Merseyside, working in the Life insurance division of Royal Insurance.
+Johnson remained in Merseyside, working in the life insurance division of Royal Insurance.
 He joined the after dinner speaking circuit and set up football camps with his great friend, Alan Kennedy.

 Johnson remained involved with professional football working with BBC Radio Merseyside as a match summariser.
-He was also in their Red Alert programme broadcast on Fridays at 7.30 pm.
+He was also in their Red Alert programme broadcast on Fridays at 7:30 pm.
 He provided what was known during the show as "The Doc's Diagnosis".
 He also worked at Anfield as a match day lounge host.

 Johnson died from throat cancer aged 71, on 23 November 2022 in Halewood.
 His funeral was on 13 December 2022 at St. Peter's Church in Woolton.
 His funeral cortege stopped at the stadiums of both Everton and Liverpool.
 Ex-Liverpool players John Aldridge, Howard Gayle, Sammy Lee and Phil Thompson helped carry the coffin into the church.
-Everton ex-teammate Kevin Ratcliffe was among many other ex-players in attendance.
-Dalglish was also there.
+Former teammates Kenny Dalglish and Kevin Ratcliffe were among many other ex-players in attendance.

-On 6 February 2025 a mural of Johnson holding a European Cup was unveiled at Gurnell Street in Anfield.
+On 6 February 2025, a mural of Johnson holding a European Cup was unveiled at Gurnell Street in Anfield.